kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 **Note**: In Openshift we can use both `kubectl` and `oc` interchangeably to interact with the cluster objects once HCO is up and running.

-## You can read more about CDI, CNA, ssp-operator, web-ui and KubeVirt:
+## You can also read more about CDI, CNA, ssp-operator, web-ui and KubeVirt:

 - [CDI](../_posts/2018-10-10-CDI-DataVolumes.markdown)
 - [CNA](https://github.com/kubevirt/cluster-network-addons-operator/blob/master/README.md)